Clamb94/RAASConfig/README.md

 ## vRAAS for MSFS

-Our vRAAS system provides runway awareness and advisory features similar to real-world systems.
-All functions behave **exactly** like the real ones and can be disabled if desired.

-- All airports supported, including addon-airports
-- All aircraft types, no setup required
+Enhance your flight simulation experience with **vRAAS**, a virtual Runway Awareness and Advisory System designed to replicate the functionality of real-world systems, delivering runway alerts and advisories directly within MSFS.
+Every feature operates **exactly** like its real counterpart and can be easily customized or disabled to suit your preferences.

+### Key Features:

+- **Full Compatibility**: Works seamlessly with all airports, including add-ons, and supports all aircraft types—no configuration required.
-- Text Display on PFD/ND (see notes below)
+- **In-Sim Text Display**: Displays alerts on the PFD/ND (see limitations below).
-- No setup required
+- **Effortless Setup**: No manual setup needed—simply install and fly.
-- Auto-Updating
-- Auto-download of aircraft-specefic configurations
-- Multiple Female/Male voices
-- Fully customizeable
-- Auto-start and auto-close option
-- Minimize-to-tray and minimized-on-startup available
-- No measurable fps impact
+- **Auto-Updating**: Stay up-to-date with automatic software and configuration updates.
+- **Aircraft-Specific Configurations**: Automatically downloads aircraft-specific settings.
+- **Multiple Voice Options**: Choose from male or female voice callouts for a personalized experience.
+- **Highly Customizable**: Tailor the system settings to your preferences with ease.
+- **Convenient Automation**: Includes options for auto-start, auto-close, and minimize-to-tray functionality.
+- **Minimal Performance Impact**: Enjoy realistic alerts with no noticeable effect on FPS.
-- Any windows sound output device selectable
+- **Flexible Audio**: Select any Windows sound output device for audio alerts.
-- Working self-test
+- **Built-in Self-Test**: Ensure functionality with a reliable self-test feature.

-Limitations:
+### Known Limitations:

-- Text Display on PFD/ND is experimental and may get disabled/broken by future MSFS updates
+- **Experimental PFD/ND Text Display**: The text display on the PFD/ND is currently experimental and may be affected by future MSFS updates.
-- Due to MSFS limitations, the **_TOO FAST_** callout is only available on some aircraft
+- **_TOO FAST_ Callout Limitations**: Due to MSFS constraints, the _TOO FAST_ warning is only supported on certain aircraft.

-**MSFS 2024:**
+### Compatibility with MSFS 2024:

-vRAAS has been tested with the MSFS 2024 Tech Alpha and everything worked fine.
-Until we can test the final version, we cannot gurantee that all vRAAS feature will be working in MSFS 2024.
+vRAAS has been tested with the MSFS 2024 Tech Alpha, and all features performed as expected.
+However, until the final version is available, we cannot guarantee full compatibility with MSFS 2024.

 ## Aircraft compatiblity list